minierparedes/frog-blossom-docs/design-docs/architectual-plan.md

 #### Functionality

+1. **Website Creation and Management:**

+- Users can create new websites.
+- Users can choose from a variety of templates for their websites.
+- Users can customize the layout, design, and content of their websites.
+- Websites can include pages, such as home, about, contact, etc.
+- Users can manage multiple websites from a single dashboard.
+- Users can enable features like contact forms, user registration, etc., on their websites.
+- Admin users can manage website settings and permissions.

-1. **Content Creation and Editing**:
+2. **Content Creation and Editing**:

 - Users can create various types of content, including articles, blog posts, pages, and multimedia content.
 - Content creation interfaces support rich text formatting, media embedding, and metadata management.

-2. **Content Management**:
+3. **Content Management**:

 - Content is organized using categories, tags, and custom taxonomies for easy navigation and retrieval.
 - Users can search, filter, and sort content based on criteria such as publication date, author, and topic.

-3. **Media Management**:
+4. **Media Management**:

 - Users can upload, store, and manage media files, such as images, videos, and documents, within the system.
 - Media files can be embedded into content and reused across multiple pages or posts.

-4. **Version Control and Revision History**:
+5. **Version Control and Revision History**:

 - The system maintains a revision history of content changes, allowing users to track and revert to previous versions if needed.
 - Version control mechanisms ensure data integrity and facilitate collaboration among multiple users.

-5. **Publishing Workflow**:
+6. **Publishing Workflow**:

 - Users can schedule content publication, preview changes before publishing, and collaborate on content creation and review.
 - Role-based access control allows administrators to define user roles and permissions for content publishing and management.

-6. **User Management**:
+1. **User Management**:

 - The system supports user registration, authentication, and role-based access control, allowing administrators to manage user accounts and permissions.

-7. **SEO Optimization**:
+1. **SEO Optimization**:

 - Users can optimize content for search engines by setting metadata, such as titles, descriptions, and keywords, for each piece of content.
 - Clean URLs, canonical tags, and SEO-friendly markup are employed to improve search engine rankings and visibility.

 #### Components